Enes-Sarpun/Enes-Sarpun/readme.md

 ### About Me

-- 🔭 I work mainly with **Python** for data science, deep learning, and computer vision.
+- 🎓 Electrical & Electronics Engineering student at **Düzce University**.
-- 🧠 Interested in machine learning, neural networks, and visual SLAM (currently exploring **ORB-SLAM**).
+- 🤖 Focused on **AI, Machine Learning, and Image Processing**.
-- 🛠️ I build desktop tools with **PyQt5 / Tkinter** and process images with **OpenCV**.
+- 🐍 I work mainly with **Python**, building data-driven and software-focused projects.
-- 📊 Comfortable turning data into insight with the scientific Python stack.
+- 📚 A lifelong learner, always exploring new technologies and sharpening my problem-solving skills.

 ---